BDML-lab/inductive-reasoning-papers/README.md

 # Citation
-If you think this survey helps, welcome to cite our paper.
+If you think this survey helps, please cite our paper.
 ```
 @misc{chen2025surveyinductivereasoninglarge,
       title={A Survey of Inductive Reasoning for Large Language Models},